zeeshan-shah/pp4-django/README.md

     - Agile development practices were followed during the project, promoting collaboration and flexibility.

 13. **GitHub Kanban Board:**
     - A GitHub Kanban board was used for project management, making it easier to track and manage tasks.
+The link to the [Project Kanban Board](https://github.com/users/zeeshan-shah/projects/3).

 These features make your app a user-friendly platform for browsing, selecting, and confirming food orders.
 Users can conveniently manage their orders and delivery details, ensuring a smooth and enjoyable experience.